-Cardinal Virtues — prudence, justice, fortitude and temperance — group all other moral virtues, and are the foundation of natural morality under reasoning by the theological virtues.
+Cardinal Virtues — prudence, justice, fortitude and temperance — group all other moral virtues and are the foundation of natural morality under the theological virtues.

 Aristotle defined prudence as the “right reason applied to practice.”
 The virtue to judge right and wrong resides in the practical intellect, and God infuses prudence through theological virtues.